Heart Health and Emotions

 Takotsubo Cardiomyopathy actually affects more people than you would think.
 According to the Mayo Clinic, Takotsubo Cardiomyopathy (aka Broken heart syndrome or Stress Induced Cardiomyopathy) is caused by an extremely stressful situation that produces a huge surge of hormones that causes a part of your heart to enlarge, weakening your heart muscle, making it difficult for your heart to continue pumping.

 Many individuals feel as if they are having a heart attack.
 They feel sudden chest pain, shortness of breath, general weakness, or irregular heartbeat.
-Broken Heart Syndrome differs from a heart attack because when you have a heart attack there is an actual blockage of an artery.
+Broken Heart Syndrome differs from a heart attack because when you have a heart attack, there is an actual blockage of an artery.
 Women are more prone to this, especially after the age of 50.
-Many individuals who get this are prone to get it again if they have another extremely stressful situation.
-Broken Heart Syndrome usually corrects itself, however, for some people it is fatal partially due to complications and partially due to their emotions.
+Many individuals who get this are prone to getting it again if they have another extremely stressful situation.
+Broken Heart Syndrome usually corrects itself; however, for some people, it is fatal, partially due to complications and partially due to their emotions.

 - Watch your weight